 I had to find the time again for pleasure.
 It stressed me out, trying to not fall behind.
 But it wasn’t helping me because the stress just added to the anxiety.
 So instead, I chose to focus on myself and make my own pleasure my priority.
 No testing toys.
 No writing notes.
 Just took whatever thing I fancied using that day.
 Enjoying my body and healing.

 Getting back to actually enjoying myself took time.
 Everyone heals at their own rate.
 It took me almost 7 months.
 Where others might take less or more.
 And that is okay.
 The way you heal is valid, no matter how it happens.
 Be it a few months or never-ending, your healing takes work, as I learned from Megan Ashley.

 One Year Later

-In this year, I have learned so much after the fire.
+This year, I have learned so much after the fire.
 I have learned that I have people who care about me.
 I have learned that I can do so much more than I ever expected of myself.
 We are grateful to have not lost anything more than a few things to what damage we took.
 We still don’t have windows as of the date of this post, but we are moving shortly so it won’t be much of an issue soon.

 It highlighted to me that sometimes our pleasure can be taken from us by forces that aren’t inherently sexual.
 Learning was rough, and at times it was hard to get through.
 It was a lot of inner self-care and learning to adapt to my situation until it was right again.
 But I did it.